Grand Canyon (AZ) Nov 1, 2009 10:32:15 GMT -5

 The Rim-to-Rim (R2R), R2R2R, and R2R2R2R2R (!) have been huge classics for many years.
 A speed record here really counts as a world-class performance, as many of the best mountain runners have tested their mettle in the Canyon.
 The fastest times are typically set by running the North and South Kaibab Trails.

 Rim-to-Rim: As best I can tell the record was held by Allyn Cureton, 3h06m47s set way back on 10/4/1981, starting on the North Rim, until it was broken by just 37 seconds by Jared Scott on May 27, 2011 (see below).
-That record lasted just less than a year, and was broken by Rob Krar with an excellent 2h51m28s on 5/25/12 (see below).
+That record lasted just less than a year, and was broken by Rob Krar with an excellent 2h51m28s on 5/25/2012 (see below).
 Jason Wolfe (2h58m30s) and Jared Scott (3h3m10s) also broke the old record that day.
 A detailed report with splits is on Wolfe's blog.
 Finally, Jim Walmsley smashed the previous R2R FKT on 10/4/2016, running an amazing 2h46m in the harder South-to-North direction, while on his way to a stunning new R2R2R record (see below)!

 *** Belt Buckle Route! ***